Normalising disability and differences, toward a more inclusive and accessible art world

 In Transit promises to:

 Celina is the Founding Director at In Transit where she manages the organisation's day-to-day activities and programmes, finances and stakeholder relationships.
 When not wearing her In Transit hat, Celina curates and writes for art exhibitions and events in the UK, Czech Republic and Malaysia.
 In her role as an independent curator, she supports artists and organisations with delivering accessible, inclusive and engaging content.
 Celina is also the Project Manager at FRANK Fair Artist Pay and is on the selection panel of UK Open Awards 23/24 by Unlimited.

 Hana is the Project Coordinator at In Transit.
 She ensures that our projects run smoothly and supports with stakeholder relationships.
 If you run into any issues, she's your go to person.
 Hana is also a multidisciplinary artist, making work that explores what it means to be a Malay-born, Muslim and Third-Culture woman.
 She is an experienced art lecturer and curator at universities and galleries in Malaysia.

 Elizabeth Low is a founding member of In Transit.
-Supporting the pilot year of In Transit, Elizabeth now acts as an advisor for the platform and provides curatorial support for the residency programmes.
+Supporting the pilot year of In Transit, Elizabeth now acts as an advisor for the platform and occasionally provides curatorial support for the residency.
 An art professional based in Malaysia, she regularly works with artists from diverse backgrounds and has written for art exhibition catalogues.
 Apart from her external projects, she currently lectures at the Malaysian Institute of Art, and is the first South-East Asian-based editor for ArtRabbit, an international contemporary art platform.